 Premium Processing vs. Expedite Request

-It is no surprise that most of the time a long and dragging processing time frustrates visa applicants, especially ones waiting for green cards in their hands.
-USCIS presents you with two options under the limited circumstances: (1) premium processing and (2) expedite request.
+It is no surprise that a long and dragging processing time often frustrates visa applicants, especially ones waiting to receive their green cards.
+USCIS presents you with two options under the limited circumstances to hasten the process: (1) premium processing and (2) expedite request.
 Since those two have a same underlying purpose, moving pending cases quickly, those terms happen to be used interchangeably by some applicants.
 But USCIS clearly has the two processes applied under different visas in different conditions.
 This article will help you find the difference between two processes that help your case move faster.
 Plus, don't miss out on an opportunity to track your green card applications with a smart case tracker!

 Premium processing provides quick processing for (1) Form I-129, Petition for Nonimmigrant Worker, and (2) Form I-140, Immigrant Petition for Alien Worker.
 Specifically, USCIS guarantees processing within 15 days to those who choose to use this service, or USCIS will refund the premium processing service fee and continue with expedited processing.